Art Themed Activities for Kids

 USING FACE PAINT– PAINT CUTE RED CHERRIES (adding a little brown stem and green leaf) on face and hands!

-MAKE EDIBLE CHERRY LIP GLOSS
+11. MAKE EDIBLE CHERRY LIP GLOSS

-Cherry Flavored drink mix (Kool-Aid)
+- Cherry Flavored drink mix (Kool-Aid)

-1 cup vegetable shortening
+- 1 cup vegetable shortening

-Small container such as a film container
+- A small container such as a film container

-1. Mix one packet of drink mix with shortening.
+- Mix one packet of drink mix with shortening.

-2. Add in a few drops of red food coloring that matches the flavor.
+- Add in a few drops of red food coloring that matches the flavor.

-SPRAY CHERRY KOOL-AID
+12. SPRAY CHERRY KOOL-AID

-Sprinkle CHERRY Kool-aid crystals onto a piece of paper.
+- Sprinkle CHERRY Kool-aid crystals onto a piece of paper.

 - Have children spray water from a spray bottle onto the paper.

-PAINT WITH CHERRIES!
+13. PAINT WITH CHERRIES!

 Cut some juicy red cherries in half.
-After pitting…use the cherry as you would a paint brush and draw on paper!
+After pitting…use the cherry as you would a paintbrush and draw on paper!

-BERRY BASKET WEAVING
+14. BERRY BASKET WEAVING

 PLAY ACTIVE GAMES using red balloons or balls.
 (Call them cherries!)

 See many balloon games in the Races, Relay, Balloon and Bean Bag Category.
 (Balloon games are towards the bottom of the page.)

-CHERRY AND WHIPPED CREAM FUN
+15. CHERRY AND WHIPPED CREAM FUN

 A cherry pie eating contest would be expensive for a classroom or program–but how about a few cherries under a pile of whipped cream!
 Also great fun at home or a party!!!

 - Put two or three maraschino cherries on each plate and cover it with whipped cream.

-PUT THE CHERRY ON THE SUNDAE!
+16. PUT THE CHERRY ON THE SUNDAE!

 Instead of Pin the Tail on the Donkey-play- Put the Cherry on the Ice-Cream Sundae.

 - Make a large picture of an ice-cream sundae.
-Also make a paper cherry for each player.

-- One by one, blind fold the players as they try to ‘top’ the center of the sundae!
-The closest one wins.
+- One by one, blindfold the players as they try to ‘top’ the center of the sundae!

-CHERRY-PIT SPITTING CONTEST!
+17. CHERRY-PIT SPITTING CONTEST!

 How far can you launch a pit?
 Believe it or not…The Guinness World Record for competitive cherry-pit spitting is 93 feet 6.5 inches!
 Great fun for adults too!!!

-This can be done two ways.
+This can be done in two ways.

 #1.
 Give each child a paper cup with their name written on it.
 As a snack, give them several cherries and save their pits in the cup.
-When the contest is later held–their alloted supply of pits is ready to go.
+When the contest is later held–their allotted supply of pits is ready to go.

 #2.
 Give each participant three or four cherries.
 One by one they eat the cherry and then spit the pit.

 - Mark off the game area every 3 to 5 feet.
 This will make it easier to determine the winners.
 Pits can shoot an amazing distance!
-As an example–each year the city of Traverse City, Miching holds their Cherry Festivival.
+As an example–each year the city of Traverse City, Miching holds their Cherry Festival.
 ‘Pit Spitting’ is one of the annual events.
-Men’s pits usually travel an average of 55 feet, women’s 35 feet and childrens’ have flown 40 some feet.
+Men’s pits usually travel an average of 55 feet, women’s 35 feet and children’s’ have flown 40 some feet.